 Now that the Orion Parka is my go-to winter jacket, I’ve all but forgotten what it’s like to dread facing the blast of chilly Minneapolis air every winter morning.
 I’ve found that permanent winter warmth solution I so desperately needed, and it’s all thanks to Oros making the best jacket in the galaxy — literally.

-If you’re seeking the highest-tech, warmest, thinnest winter jacket you can find, Oros is offering 50% Off Site Wide when you use code: TAKE25 for a limited time.
-Click here to enjoy the warmth of NASA’s strongest insulating technology right here on Earth.
+If you’re seeking the highest-tech, warmest, thinnest winter jacket you can find, click here now.
+Enjoy the warmth of NASA’s strongest insulating technology right here on Earth.

 The PeopleHype team writes about stuff we think you’ll like.
 PeopleHype has a relationship with advertisers, and sometimes receives products or a share of revenue from your purchase.
 All posts are for entertainment purposes.